 - Low blood pressure

 Blood clots can also develop, break off, and travel to other parts of the body, causing pain and other complications.
-If a clot travels to the brain, it can cause a stroke.
-If it travels to the heart, it can cause a heart attack.
+A clot that travels to the brain may cause a stroke.
+Clots that travel to the heart may cause a heart attack.

 To learn more about services available in the Division of Vascular and Endovascular Surgery or to schedule an appointment, please call 856.342.2151.

 If you are a doctor who wants to refer a patient to the Division of Vascular and Endovascular Surgery, please call 856.968.7067.